ddnet/ddnet/README.md

 (Neo)Vim Syntax Highlighting for config files
 ----------------------------------------
-Copy the file detection and syntax files to your vim config folder, in the case of neovim:
+Copy the file detection and syntax files to your vim config folder:

 ```bash
 # vim